ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 Even this "addition server" is difficult to implement.
 Because http is a stateless protocol (for good reasons), every web program is basically forced to terminate after every request.
-This means that the Web developer must turn this application into three programs:
+This means that the web developer must turn this application into three programs:

   1) The first program displays the first form.
   2) The second program consumes the form values from the first form, and generates the second form.